Skip to content

 Who Is a Good Fit for John Hancock LifeCare?

-LifeCare is best suited for individuals who want long-term care protection but also value life insurance and asset efficiency.
-Common profiles include:
+LifeCare is generally evaluated by people who want long-term care protection but also value life insurance, legacy planning, and asset efficiency.
+While every situation is different, we commonly see interest from:

-• Pre-retirees planning for long-term care without committing to traditional LTC premiums
+- Pre-retirees planning for long-term care without committing to a stand-alone LTC premium model

-• Clients with assets earmarked for life insurance who want those dollars to serve multiple purposes
+- Clients who already plan to own life insurance and want those dollars to serve multiple purposes

 Comparing LifeCare to Other Hybrid LTC Policies

 There is no single “best” hybrid long-term care policy for everyone.
-LifeCare should be evaluated alongside other hybrid LTC designs, including asset-based policies and annuity-based LTC solutions.
+LifeCare is usually evaluated alongside other hybrid LTC designs, including asset-based policies and other linked-benefit life insurance structures.
+The best fit comes down to what you value most: premium structure, benefit pool design, inflation options, liquidity access, and how benefits are accessed during a claim.

 Is John Hancock LifeCare Right for You?